-Empowering Design Practices is a five-year action research project to support and explore how community-led design can help empower those who look after historic places of worship to create more open, vibrant and sustainable places.
+Empowering Design Practices is a six-year action research project to support and explore how community-led design can help empower those who look after historic places of worship to create more open, vibrant and sustainable places.

 Understanding community-led design in historic places of worship

 EDP is exploring the current landscape of historic places of worship and communities leading change within them through a combination of desk research and interviews, building visits and workshops with groups.
 We hope to understand what values inspire and hinder the wider use of historic places of worship and what benefits and impacts community-led design practices can bring.

 Working with live projects, we are co-designing new practices and providing hands-on support to communities to help them lead projects to transform their historic places of worship.
 In this work we draw on a variety of design and other creative research methods to investigate how inclusive design processes can support a diverse spectrum of people, organisations and places.